Cars Brands that start with C

 Canoo Logo

 Canoo Inc. is an American automaker founded in 2017 by Stefan Krause and Ulrich Kranz, based in Evelozcity in Torrance, California, United States.
-The main goal of the brand was to organize the production of affordable, low-cost vehicles for most electric vehicles – minivans, commercial vehicles, and vans.
-The brand considers sharing and leasing as one of the uses of its vehicles.
+The brand’s main goal was to organize the production of affordable, low-cost vehicles for most electric vehicles – minivans, commercial vehicles, and vans.
+The brand considers sharing and leasing to be one of the uses of its vehicles.
 The company is funded by Chinese businessman Li “David” Pak-Tam/Botan and German entrepreneur David Stern.

 Changan